freeCodeCamp/freeCodeCamp/guide/english/sql/sql-syntax/index.md

 ### Order By (ASC, DESC)

 Order By gives us a way to sort the result set by one or more of the items in the SELECT section.
-Here is the same list as above, but sorted by the students Full Name.
+Here is the same list as above, but sorted by the student's Full Name.
 The default sort order is ascending (ASC), but to sort in the opposite order (descending) you use DESC, as in the example below:

 ```sql
     select studentID, FullName, sat_score